-It is integral to develop your visibility on China’s portal to the web through optimization techniques in terms of both building your Chinese website / ecommerce store as well as building backlinks, releasing quality content and having third parties reference you.
-Hosting your site in China on a local server is also instrumental to speed of load time and therefore ranking on Baidu.
+It is integral to develop your visibility on China’s portal to the web through optimization techniques in terms of both buildings your Chinese website/e-commerce store as well as building backlinks, releasing quality content and having third parties reference you.
+Hosting your site in China on a local server is also instrumental to the speed of load time and therefore ranking on Baidu.

 Ads in China

 Ads also need to be targeted at the right demographics for your product.
 PPC (Pay Per Click) advertising on Baidu needs to be based on specific keyword searches to drive the most qualified traffic to your store.
 Display ads are less popular in China so you will have to utilize paid links.

 The ad needs to be constructed in the right way with quality ad copywriting optimized for the first line of Mandarin Characters.
 Then you need to ensure that targeted traffic based on keywords is being driven to the most relevant landing pages to increase the likelihood of purchases and further product browsing.

 There are a whole set of influencers online in China who have built large followings around themselves.
 These ‘Opinion Leaders’ can be recruited to represent your brand and post content on product releases, new lines and favorable sentiment about the brand.

 The most important strategy is to curate quality posts, monitor and access the posts for feedback and interested consumers.
 Influencers cannot be expected to also act as a customer service figure, you pay for access to their community and must monitor this closely yourself.
 Some influencers are better for branding whilst others to focus on sales.
 Links to your online stores can be embedded into posts.

 Any E-Commerce Project in China?